Dolph Briscoe: Political career

 When Briscoe returned from military service, he returned home to Uvalde and the ranching business.
 He soon rekindled his interest in politics.
 Briscoe counted Vice President John Nance Garner, President Lyndon Baines Johnson, House Speaker Sam Rayburn, and Governor Sterling as his political mentors.

 Briscoe's first step into elective politics began with a race for state representative in the Texas House of Representatives in 1948.
 He won his first election and was re-elected in 1950, 1952 and 1954 and served from 1949 to 1957.
 He became best known as the co-author of the Colson-Briscoe Act, which appropriated funding for the state's farm-to-market road system.

-He also held key chairmanships for the agriculture and highway committees.
-When his father died in 1954, Briscoe returned home to head the family ranching business instead of running for a fifth term.

-Ranching and banking business

-Upon his father's death in 1954, Dolph Briscoe Jr. became the owner and manager of one of the largest and most diverse ranches in Texas.
-By 1972, he was the state's largest individual landowner.
-As the youngest person to become president of the Texas and Southwestern Cattle Raisers Association in 1960, Briscoe and the organization raised $3 million in voluntary contributions to the federal and state governments to launch a screwworm eradication program in Texas and the Southwest.

 1968 campaign for Governor

 In 1968, Briscoe attempted to reenter the political arena, when he joined a list of candidates seeking to replace retiring Texas Gov. John Connally, who chose not to seek a fourth term.
 Briscoe finished fourth in the Democratic gubernatorial primary that year.

 There was a runoff between the more liberal contender, Don Yarborough of Houston (no relation to U.S. Senator Ralph Yarborough), and Lieutenant Governor Preston Smith of Lubbock.
 Smith won the runoff and then defeated Republican Paul Eggers by a margin of 57 percent to 43 percent in the November general election and was subsequently re-elected defeating Eggers in their 1970 rematch, 53 percent to 46 percent.